 This is part of our article series published as “History of OpenZFS”.
 Subscribe to our article series to find out more about the secrets of OpenZFS

-ZFS (or the Zettabyte File System) is approaching its 15th birthday, and over a decade since integration into FreeBSD.
-Originally created by Sun Microsystems, ZFS grew in popularity because of its advanced features.
-Today we will take a look at its history.
+The Zettabyte File System (commonly known as ZFS) is approaching its 15th birthday, and over a decade since integration into FreeBSD.
+Originally created by Sun Microsystems in the early 2000s, ZFS grew in popularity because its advanced features fulfilled a previously unmet need.
+Today we will take a look at the birth of this revolutionary file system.

 A Problem in Search of a Solution

-ZFS came about “because of a typo”.
-Back in the late 1990s, Sun Microsystems had a system named Jurassic that they used to host the home directories of their employees.
-At the time, Jurassic was running the Unix File System or UFS as the file system and the Solaris Volume Manager to handle management of the disks.
-While performing routine maintenance, an engineer named Mike Sullivan mistyped a command for the SVM.
+The seeds for ZFS were planted by such suffering.
+In the late 1990s, Sun Microsystems was using a server named Jurassic to store the engineers’ data.
+This particular server was running the Unix File System or UFS as the file system, and the Solaris Volume Manager to handle management of the disks.
+One day it all came crashing down.

-A simple mistake caused a huge fallout.
+Jeff Bonwick, one of the creators of ZFS, explains what happened.
 “Everything came crashing down because the device mapping was now wrong.
-So, UFS was seeing wrong block from the file system.”
-“SVM, like a lot of these software-based volume management tools, they had their own layering, they had they own idea of labels.
+So, UFS was seeing wrong blocks from the file system.”
+“SVM like a lot of these software based volume management tools, they had their own layering, they had they own idea of labels.
 If it got confused about which devices were part of the RAID group and which weren’t, then everything was all over.
-You might have your data there, but if the label wasn’t there and it couldn’t figure it out, you date was essentially all gone.”
-The net result was that a thousand engineers were left with nothing to do while the system was restored from backup.
+You might have your data there.
+But if the label wasn’t there and it couldn’t figure it out, your date was essentially all gone.”

 A Failed Start

 Bonwick called what followed “the worse year of my career”.
 He could not get the members of the team to “buy into” his project.
 The team was divided between Colorado, Los Angeles, and Santa Clara.
-Bonwick spent quite a bit of time flying between the locations and was unable to get any momentum going and the project crashed.
+Bonwick spent a large portion of his time flying between the locations and was unable to get any momentum going.
+The project ended up crashing.
+He later commented that “You can’t start with a large team and say ‘Here is the vision’ and everyone’s suddenly going to get on board with that.
+This is not the way engineers work.”

 Getting Down to Business

-They had several things that they wanted to focus on.
+Bonwick and Ahrens had several things that they wanted to focus on.
 According to Bill Moore, “one of the design principles we set for ZFS was: never, ever trust the underlying hardware”.
 They also wanted to simplify data management.
-Finally, they wanted to make sure the file system had good performance.
+Finally, they wanted to make sure that the file system had high performance.
 “So, unless you make it fast, people will fundamentally be uninterested—except for those who have experienced data corruption firsthand.”

 The Team Grows

-With the blessing of the higherups, they brought on more engineers, including Mark Maybee and Mark Shellenbaum.
-Eventually the team grew to over twelve people.
+With the blessing of the higher-ups of Sun, Bonwick and Ahrens brought on more engineers, including Mark Maybee and Mark Shellenbaum, the team growing eventually to over twelve people.
 Maybee and Shellenbaum were brought into the project because they were “file systems people, who knew how to write a file system from scratch“.
 In fact, Maybee and Shellenbaum joined Sun in the late 1990s “with a carrot dangled in front of us that we were going to possibly get to write a new file system.”
-That hadn’t happened until the ZFS project started.
+Unfortunately, that hadn’t happened until then.

-So, the two Marks worked in Colorado and Bonwick, and Ahrens worked in California.
+So, the team went to work with the two Marks working in Colorado, and Bonwick and Ahrens working in California.
 Maybee and Shellenbaum worked on creating the ZFS POSIX Layer.
 This allowed the operating system to talk to the file system.
 On October 31, 2002, they had their first kernel mount.
 This was a big step towards their first stable release.

-As their project started to come together, the ZFS team started using the new file system to store their own files in 2004.
-Finally, on October 31, 2005, they integrated ZFS into Solaris, Sun’s Unix-based operating system.
-After this milestone, ZFS went from being using by about a dozen people to over a thousand.
+As their project come together, the ZFS team started using the new file system to store their own files.
+This took place in 2004.
+The following year, on October 31st, 2005, they integrated ZFS into Solaris, Sun’s Unix-based operating system.
+The version of Solaris was only used internally at Sun.
+After this milestone, ZFS went from being used by about a dozen people to over a thousand.

 In 2006, Sun Microsystems officially released ZFS to the public as part of their Solaris 10 operating system.
-The original code for ZFS was proprietary.
-However, Sun was a big supporter of open-source ideals.
-So, it wasn’t long before they open-sourced most of ZFS’ code.
-But that part of the story is for another day.
-Stay tuned!
+With ZFS now available to the public, its popularity grew exponentially.
+But that story is for another day.
+Be sure to check back for that.

 Like this article?
 Share it!